gear up for christmas with grass fed greatness

 In fact, extreme heat damages oil down to the cellular level, denaturing and even oxidising the oils before they even make it to the supermarket shelves.
 Some oils require further deodorising in order to achieve a uniform neutral flavor for the finished product, which no longer has any health benefit and can even be considered toxic.
 Once oil turns rancid, it behaves differently in your body, namely introducing free radicals and adding to your level of oxidative stress.

 Oxidative stress causes cell damage, which can lead to cardiovascular issues, cancer and a shortened lifespan.
 In a study done comparing the effects of canola oil versus soybean oil on stroke-prone rats, canola oil consistently shortened the rats' lifespans and added to their oxidative stress [3].
 Canola oil isn't quite the solution to heart health you thought it was, but neither is soya.
 We’d love to see future research comparing these seed and bean oils to healthier alternatives like avocado oil, olive oil or even healthy animal fats like tallow or ghee.
+Learn more about oxidative stress and the other health consequences of seed oils on our health in our Pillar Article below:

 Omega-3 and Omega-6 Fatty Acids